 - Vedolizumab (Entyvio).
 This medication is approved for treatment of ulcerative colitis for people who don't respond to or can't tolerate other treatments.
 It works by blocking inflammatory cells from getting to the site of inflammation.

 - Ustekinumab (Stelara).
 This medication is approved for treatment of ulcerative colitis for people who don't respond to or can't tolerate other treatments.
 It works by blocking a different protein that causes inflammation.

 You may need additional medications to manage specific symptoms of ulcerative colitis.
-Always talk with your doctor before using over-the-counter medications.
-He or she may recommend one or more of the following.
+Always talk with your health care provider before using over-the-counter medications.
+Your provider may recommend one or more of the following.

 - Anti-diarrheal medications.
 For severe diarrhea, loperamide (Imodium A-D) may be effective.
-Use anti-diarrheal medications with great caution and after talking with your doctor, because they may increase the risk of enlarged colon (toxic megacolon).
+If you have ulcerative colitis, do not take anti-diarrheal medications without first talking with your health care provider.
+These medications may increase the risk of an enlarged colon (toxic megacolon).

 - Iron supplements.
 If you have chronic intestinal bleeding, you may develop iron deficiency anemia and be given iron supplements.

 Surgery can eliminate ulcerative colitis and involves removing your entire colon and rectum (proctocolectomy).

 In most cases, this involves a procedure called ileoanal anastomosis (J-pouch) surgery.
 This procedure eliminates the need to wear a bag to collect stool.
 Your surgeon constructs a pouch from the end of your small intestine.
 The pouch is then attached directly to your anus, allowing you to expel waste in the usual way.
 This surgery may require 2 to 3 steps to complete.